useinsider/config/README.md

 Welcome to Insider's shared configuration library!
 This monorepo offers a comprehensive set of configurations for EcmaScript/JavaScript and TypeScript projects.
-Our aim is to facilitate the integration of Insider's coding styles and configurations into your projects.
+We aim to facilitate the integration of Insider's coding styles and configurations into your projects.

 ## Table of Contents